 Middle School Counseling

-Classroom Guidance for each grade level will start this month.
-Lessons will be from 12:45–1:15 PM twice a month for each grade level.
+Classroom Guidance for each grade level has started.
+Lessons are from 12:45–1:15 PM twice a month for each grade level.
 Mondays will be 6th grade, Wednesdays will be 7th grade, and Fridays will be 8th grade.
 Look for it on your Class Connect schedule soon!

 I cannot wait to work with students in grades 6–8 this year at GCA!
 I received my BS in education from the University of Georgia and my master's in school counseling from Valdosta State University.
 I began my education career in 2013 and joined Georgia Cyber Academy (GCA) in 2017.